Ipswich School Privacy Policy

 Any comments or queries on this policy should be directed to GDPR@ipswich.school

-If an individual believes that the School has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the School complaints / grievance procedure and should also notify the Headmaster.
+If an individual believes that the School has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the School complaints procedure and should also notify the Health, Safety and Compliance Manager.